unbit/uwsgi-docs/Go.rst

    UWSGI_PROFILE=go make

-or if Python is not in your system path, or you need to use a specific python version,
+or if Python is not in your system path, or you need to use a specific python
+version:

 .. code-block:: sh